ShaAfr/underrepresentation_in_clinical_dataset/README.md

 MedRxiv DOI:10.1101/2021.03.26.21254401
 Year: 2021
 ```
-Instructions to use the codes are provided in their corresponding folders
+Instructions to use the codes are provided in their corresponding folders.